seonman/HarmanDeveloperDocs/docs/programming-guide.rst

 ----

-Getting the information of speakers available in the network
+Getting the information of speakers
 --------------------------------------------------------------

 HKWControlHandler maintains the list of speakers available in the network.
 The list changes every time a speaker is added to the network or removed from the network.
 Whenever a speaker is added to or removed from the network, the **hkwDeviceStateUpdated()** delegate function is called.
 So developer needs to check which speaker has been added or removed, and handle the case accordingly, such as update the UI of speaker list, and so on.